millermetres/PolOfCodeCrypto/vpn.md

 > A VPN is a tunnel connecting two different networks.
 You throw traffic into one end of the tunnel, and it will come out somewhere else, even if the destination might not be reachable on the public internet.
 VPNs are popular in company environments: Imagine a large company running their servers with private sale data on them.
 The company does not want those servers to be reachable via the internet for security reasons, but at the same time, salespeople need to be able to access those datasets, even if they are on the road.
 The salesperson can use the company’s VPN to “move their laptop into the company network”, without the need to physically be there, so they have access to that information.
 In addition, network traffic sent over VPNs is generally encrypted, so even if the salesperson is using a maybe insecure network, the data is probably safe, if everything is configured correctly.

 Using a VPN means that you trust the VPN provider with all your Internet connections going through their computers.
-Generally, because you have many VPN providers to choose from (compared to your limited number of local Internet Service Providers), it serves their interest to protect user privacy or at least pretend they care so they attract more customers.
+Generally, because you have many VPN providers to choose from (as oppose to your limited number of local Internet Service Providers), it serves their interest to protect user privacy or at least pretend they care so they attract more customers.

 ### Is VPN legal in UAE?